Bhuvan-1/Float/README.md

 - Instructor can view the progress of all the students throughout a particular course along with their statistics.
 <img src="https://drive.google.com/uc?export=view&id=1fcp9S2d8_ROi0PRM8S-YDA-fkPPD9uSM" width="600">

-- Histogram of the course totals currently is also available for the instructor of the course.
+- Histogram of the course total of every student upto a particular assignment is also available for the instructor of the course.
 <img src="https://drive.google.com/uc?export=view&id=1eKgTLHqNV2yPqR4LCR4u9HhDFP3nC0OQ" width="600">

 - Various graphs for comparison of assignments by different methods are also available for the instructor.